 I had no more ice cubes in my drink.
 It was time to face the truth.
 I couldn’t even look at him.

-To my surprise he opened himself up like he never did before “I was so in love with you, I wanted to be with you, I’m so sorry I was selfish, I should have fought for you, I didn’t mean to hurt you, I tried hard to forget you.. “ on and on and on.
+To my surprise, he opened himself up like he never did before “I was so in love with you, I wanted to be with you, I’m so sorry I was selfish, I should have fought for you, I didn’t mean to hurt you, I tried hard to forget you.. “ on and on and on.

 I didn’t know what to tell him.
 I mean I knew but did it really matter?
 I didn’t ask him why he was telling me all these things after so many years.
 I didn’t ask him because I knew why.
 He wanted his own closure.
 Not for me, not to explain why we couldn’t be together.
 Not to excuse himself.
 Not to blame me for anything.
-He wanted to see me for one last time.
-To confess what his had hidden in his heart for so long.
+He wanted to see me one last time.
+To confess what he had hidden in his heart for so long.

-“I wish I could have given us a chance.”
-I mumbled.
+“I wish I could have given us a chance,” I mumbled.
 “I wish I knew then, what I know now.”